Elias-Ladenburger/CSEP/README.md

             - _losse collection of ideas related to the project_
         - stakeholder requirements
             - _original set of requirements made by stakeholders_
+    - project level
+        - _artefacts that impact the entire project_
 - organizational documents
     - _documents that relate to the management of the research project_
     - sync protocols